Levy and funding information

 The government will fund the apprenticeship training of 16 – 18 year olds for employers with less than 50 employees.

-Additional funding will also be provided to all employers who take on 16 – 18 year old apprentices.
+Additional funding incentives will also be provided to all employers who take on 16 – 18 year old apprentices.

 The levy and co-investment funding routes can be used to train both existing employees or new employees of virtually any age as long as they are at least 16 years old.